Benjacho/belongs-to-many-field-nova/README.md

 # Belongs To Many Field Nova With Dependant

-Belongs To Many field to represent many to many relationship in field.
-This Field allow attaching relationships easily.
+Belongs To Many field to represent a many to many relationship in just a field.
+This field allow attaching relationships easily.

+- Use version 3 for Nova 4
+- Use version 2 for Nova 3

 Also you can:

 - Pass query to the multiple select